The email deliverability guide to staying out of spam

 Make unsubscribe easy

-This sounds counterintuitive, but making it easy to unsubscribe actually improves your deliverability.
+This sounds counterintuitive, but making it easy to unsubscribe improves your deliverability.
 When someone can't find the unsubscribe link, they hit "Report Spam" instead, and that's far more damaging to your reputation than an unsubscribe.

 Place your unsubscribe link clearly in the footer, and make sure your emails include List-Unsubscribe headers for one-click unsubscribe.